2/27/2025

 speaker

-So Japan is a large market as you may know.
-It's a population of 125 million people.
+So Japan is a large market, as you may know, it's a population of 125 million people.
 If we compare that to the European market, I would say that Germany is the closest one with 80 million people.
 And this is given that Japan has a lower incidence of multiple myeloma than the European population.
-This is however increasing and it's also an elderly population.
+So the Japanese population has a lower incidence of multiple myeloma than the European population.
+This is, however, increasing and it's also an elderly population.
 But if I am going to make some kind of comparison, I would compare the Japanese market in terms of the number of patients with the German market in Europe.

 speaker